 Bruce Gregory joined the University of Houston Department of Intercollegiate Athletics as as associate athletics director for auxiliary services in June 2014 before being promoted to senior associate athletics director for event operations, facilities and grounds in May of 2017.
 Gregory comes to UH after serving 11 years at Coastal Carolina, the last five as senior associate athletics director for internal operations.

-Gregory, who worked alongside Houston Associate Vice President for Intercollegiate Athletics/COO Hunter Yurachek while at Coastal Carolina, will oversee Houston Athletics' newly formed partnership with Sports and Entertainment, a joint venture between Aramark and VenuWorks as well as event operations with a focus on the opening of the Houston Football Stadium this fall.
+Gregory, who worked alongside Houston Associate Vice President for Intercollegiate Athletics/COO Hunter Yurachek while at Coastal Carolina, will oversee Game Operations and Event Management.

-Gregory will also oversee equipment operations, the women's tennis program and assist in UH's role in hosting upcoming NCAA Men's Basketball Regional Finals (2014-15) and the NCAA Men's Basketball Final Four in 2015-16.
+Gregory will also oversee Baseball and Swimming & Diving, Equipment Operations and assisted in UH's role in hosting the NCAA Men's Basketball Regional Finals (2014-15) and the NCAA Men's Basketball Final Four in 2015-16.